Somalia says reviewing oil deals U.N. says lack transparency

 "The efforts of companies such as Soma Oil and Gas are both essential and greatly appreciated," said Keynan, adding Somalia was recovering from war and could not do such work itself.

-The monitors said the federal government was in talks with firms such as Shell, Exxon Mobil Corp and BP , to revive contracts which were put under force majeure in 1991 when the civil war broke out.
+The monitors said the federal government was in talks with firms such as Shell (RDSa.L), Exxon Mobil Corp (XOM.N) and BP (BP.L), to revive contracts which were put under force majeure in 1991 when the civil war broke out.

 They said "such negotiations are premature and could spark conflict, especially since they have not been conducted in consultation with regional authorities who may be affected".